JENNNBI/JENBI-2D-/README.md

 ![JENBI GamePlay Fire1](https://user-images.githubusercontent.com/87286877/170032648-6e9faee3-da37-4fac-b50e-1eb560520151.png)

-As soon as i finished the basics i wanted to change my game looking, i tried to do better then grey background.
+As soon as i finished the basics i wanted to change my game view, i tried to do better then grey background.
 I did some research and found beautiful parallax effect i watched many video.
 Even it looks easy, for the short time i couldn't implement.
 I did leave this for another time.
 If you want to tell me something about it feel free to contect me!

 ![JENBI GamePlay parallax effect](https://user-images.githubusercontent.com/87286877/170032696-4febdc6b-2d70-4de3-b682-821ad61ed569.png)